near-daos/sputnik-dao-contract/astra/TestPlan.md

 - [ ] Fails if code blob is too small to be a legit contract
 - [ ] Fails if attached payment doesnt support the storage cost
 ### Adding Code Metadata
-- [ ] Can add metadata for an existing set of Sputnik DAO Code (code_hash is available only upon storage of contract inside factory)
+- [ ] Can add metadata for an existing set of Astra DAO Code (code_hash is available only upon storage of contract inside factory)
 - [ ] Can set the code_hash as default
 - [ ] Metadata version and other params meet types & spec standards
 - [ ] Fails to add code metadata if code_hash doesn't exist